 Do you want a powerful staff meeting?
 Print out this list and ask these questions in your team and have an honest conversation about leadership.

 One thing we’ve noticed about leaders in the church is they typically crave training.
 Leaders love opportunities to get better and develop their skills.
 Yet too many churches don’t provide any leadership training to their people.

 - Learn how to lead yourself because it starts with you!

 - Lead others so your church can thrive on strong leadership for decades

 - Lead projects so nothing or no one gets lost in translation

-With Train Your Team, you can invite some of the top leadership coaches right into your team meetings.
+With Team Training, you can invite some of the top leadership coaches right into your team meetings.
 Or you can share the videos with your staff, elders and leaders and they can watch on their own schedule.